16wells/google-photos-icloud-migration/DELETE_PHOTOS_GUIDE.md

 **For Safari:**
 - Make sure Safari is installed (comes with macOS)
 - Verify Remote Automation is enabled: Develop > Allow Remote Automation
-- Run `/usr/bin/safaridriver --enable` if you haven't already
+- Run `/usr/bin/safaridriver --enable` or `sudo /usr/bin/safaridriver --enable` if you haven't already
 - Safari doesn't support headless mode - the browser window will always be visible

+**Safari Password Issues:**
+If you get "Password is not valid" when running `safaridriver --enable`:
+1. Try using `sudo`: `sudo /usr/bin/safaridriver --enable`
+2. Make sure you're entering the password for the currently logged-in macOS user
+3. Check System Settings > Privacy & Security > Developer Tools (on newer macOS versions)
+4. You may need to grant Terminal (or your terminal app) Full Disk Access in System Settings > Privacy & Security
+5. Try restarting Terminal and running the command again

 ### Photos Not Being Selected